mstahv/kotlinwebinar/README.md

 Examples shown in Kotlin webinar 2024-03: Basic Spring Boot + JPA backend, UI with Vaadin in Kotlin.

+As a bonus, there is an example of using a Vaadin add-on from vaadin.com/directory, called MediaQuery.

 ### Reference Documentation
 For further reference, please consider the following sections: